Skip to content

 • Allows administrators to define rules for the ordering of networking eBPF programs.
 (ROADMAP)

-• Visibility/Debuggability
+• Visibility/Debuggability:

 • Improved visibility into what eBPF programs are running on a system, which enhances the debuggability for developers, administrators, and customer support.